-- (a) The regular monthly dues shall be established or altered by the membership of the local only at a general membership meeting, provided that at least seven (7) days notice at the previous meeting or at least sixty (60) days written notice has been given.
-A two-thirds majority vote is necessary when amending the dues level. - (b) Special assessments may only be levied in accordance with the rules and procedures set out in the CUPE Constitution. - (c) Currently, the dues per unit are as follows:
+- The regular monthly dues shall be established or altered by the membership of the Local only at a General Membership Meeting, provided that at least seven (7) days notice at the previous meeting or at least sixty (60) days written notice has been given.
+A two-thirds majority vote is necessary when amending the dues level. - Special assessments may only be levied in accordance with the rules and procedures set out in the CUPE National Constitution. - Currently, the dues per unit are as follows: (c)